 The Board has also approved a stock ownership policy for our non-employee directors.
 Each non-employee director is required to own shares of our common stock (including shares issuable upon exercise of stock options and shares underlying restricted stock units) with a value equal to five times the annual cash retainer within five years of joining the Board.
-All of our directors except for Mr. Okala, who was appointed in February 2021, and Ms. Bodem, Dr. Ortiz and Ms. Lalor, who were appointed in April 2022 and are in the five-year grace period, have achieved these ownership targets as of the date of this Proxy Statement.
+All of our directors, except for Ms. Bodem and Dr. Ortiz, who were appointed in April 2022 and are in the five-year grace period, have achieved these ownership targets as of the date of this Proxy Statement.

-Further, our Board has adopted a policy prohibiting any director (or executive officer) from pledging as security under any obligation any shares of Company common stock that he or she directly or indirectly owns and controls (other than shares already pledged as of February 17, 2014), and providing that pledged shares of Company common stock do not count toward our stock ownership requirements.
+Further, our Board has adopted a policy prohibiting any director (or executive officer) from pledging as security under any obligation any shares of Company stock that he or she directly or indirectly owns and controls, and providing that pledged shares of Company common stock do not count toward our stock ownership requirements.